mbocsi/java-api-demo/README.md

 ## Building docker image

-`docker build --platform=linux/amd64 -t mbocsi/springapi` or whatever platform you want to deploy to mbocsi/springapi is just the name of the image.
+`docker build --platform linux/amd64 -t mbocsi/springapi .` or whatever platform you want to deploy to mbocsi/springapi is just the name of the image.

 ## Running the docker container